 While the various emails in a drip campaign have different types of content, they should all have some basic elements in common.
 These include a strong subject line to make the reader open the email, succinct body text, compelling images, a strong call to action, and social icons to promote further engagement.

-These are the five elements of an effective drip marketing campaign email:
+These are the five elements of an effective drip real estate marketing campaign email:

 - Subject line: The subject line is the first thing that a buyer sees in their inbox.
 A strong subject line piques the interest of the buyer and compels them to open the email.